Home » Fried plantain and beans stew

 2. Drain the water from the beans using a colander or strainer.

-3. Transfer the soaked beans to a saucepan that is at least 3 quarts in capacity and fill it with the broth.
+3. Transfer the soaked beans to a saucepan that is at least 3 quarts in capacity and fill it with the stock.

-4. Cover the saucepan with its lid and boil for 1 hour, adding more water or broth halfway through if it dries up, until the beans feel soft to the touch.
+4. Cover the saucepan with its lid and boil for 1 hour, adding more water or stock if it dries up halfway through, until the beans feel soft to the touch.

-5. Next, drain most of the broth from the beans and set aside.
+5. Next, drain most of the stock from the beans and set aside.

 6. Heat the palm oil in a very large saucepan and fry the onions and scotch bonnet pepper on medium heat for about 5 minutes.

-7. Add the dried shrimp, salt, cayenne pepper, dried parsley and gradually add the boiled beans from step 4.
+7. Add the dried shrimp, salt, cayenne pepper, garlic, parsley and gradually add the boiled beans with the stock from step 5.

 8. Add the extra water and let it simmer, uncovered, on a lower heat for another 30 minutes.
 Stir from time to time so that it doesn't burn.